Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Improved penalty algorithm (IPA)

-Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} assumes that in Step 1 a so-called \emph{\dgopt}, i.e., an iterate fulfilling the condition in Step 1, can be found, for example via a global optimization method, see, e.g., \cite{locatelli2013global} for an overview of existing methods.
-Step 2 of the algorithm then provides a tool to decide when to increase penalization and when to seek for a better global minimizer.
-The main convergence property of Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} is reported in the upcoming Proposition \ref{prop:exp} and shows that Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} extends global optimization methods for continuous problems to integer problems.
+\noindentWe end this section with the main convergence property of Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} that is reported in the upcoming Proposition \ref{prop:exp}.
+It shows that Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} extends global optimization methods for continuous problems to integer problems.

-\begin{proposition} Every accumulation point $x^*$ of a sequence of iterates $\{x^n\}_{n\in\N}$ of Algorithm \ref{algo:EXP_Algorithm_MINLPpaper} is a global minimizer of \eqref{eq:MINLP_MINLPpaper}. \end{proposition} \begin{proof} Using Proposition \ref{prop:SR_MINLPpaper} the statement follows from \cite[Corollary $1$]{Lucidi_2011}. \end{proof} Before we develop our novel algorithm in the upcoming section, we want to comment on the second condition in line $4$ of Algorithm \ref{algo:EXP_Algorithm_MINLPpaper}: this condition is based on \cite[$(3)$]{Lucidi_2011}, a Hoelder-condition for the unpenalized objective function.
-Since our objective function $J$ is quadratic, it is Hoelder-continuous with Hoelder-exponent equal to $1$.
-Furthermore, the Hoelder-constant that appears in the original formulation of the algorithm in \cite[Section 4]{Lucidi_2011}, can for simplicity be set to $1$ since it only influences the convergence speed of the algorithm.
-Thus, it does not appear in our formulation.